kube-zen/zen-lead/README.md

 **Solutions:**
 1. Ensure container port names match Service targetPort names
 2. Check that leader pod has the named port
-3. Controller falls back to service port if resolution fails
+3. Controller fails closed (no endpoints) if port resolution fails - check events for details

 ### Leader Doesn't Change on Failure